 Once you see the benefits of ETL, you can integrate even more tools into your evaluation process to improve your marketing strategies and key performance indicators (KPIs).
 They also come with some disadvantages, but don't worry.
 We'll break it all down for you.

 ETL is a data integration process that stands for "extract, transform, and load."
-Reliable ETL tools can extract information from multiple data sources, transform data into a unified format, and load the transformed data into a target system, such as a cloud data warehouse or data lake.
+Reliable ETL tools can extract data from multiple sources, transform data into a unified format, and load the transformed data into a target system, such as a cloud data warehouse or data lake.

 Data scientists and other data professionals might use complex approaches to data extraction, data transformation, and data loading.
 Many of them might even learn how to build manual data pipelines.